weisluke/WoTMUD/README.md

 # WoTMUD
 WoTMUD triggers/aliases/scripts/timers/keys/buttons/maps

 The purpose of this repository is to host a collection of files for playing the Wheel of Time Multi-User Dungeon, WoTMUD (http://www.wotmud.org/), on Mudlet, and provide an easy method of downloading and installing these files from the Mudlet command line.
-Please read through the following information and instructions below carefully before proceeding, and follow the steps in order to get started with a map and communications window.
+Please read through the following information and instructions below carefully before proceeding, and follow the steps in order, in order (hah!) to get started with a map and communications window.

 I'd like to give some thanks to the following people for their assistance/contributions/suggestions: